aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 }
 ```

 To use *AuthGuardService* in other modules, you need to import it explicitly.
 For example, we want to disable 'Todo List' tab for unauthenticated users.

-To do this, perform the following two modification in  *src/app/tabs/tabs.module.ts* file:
+Perform the following two modifications in  *src/app/tabs/tabs.module.ts* file:

   1 - Import `AuthGuardService`:
   ```javascript